khulnasoft/integrations-core/spark/README.md

 ## Overview

-This check monitors [Spark][2] through the Datadog Agent.
+This check monitors [Spark][2] through the Khulnasoft Agent.
 Collect Spark metrics for:

 - Drivers and executors: RDD blocks, memory used, disk used, duration, etc.
 - RDDs: partition count, memory used, and disk used.